hrichiksite/CustomWebExtension/README.md

 # InterWeb JAVA Source Code For Kodular

-### This Is The Modified Source Code Of The Navigation Component In MIT AI2 App Inventor
+### This Is The Modified Source Code Of The Web Component In MIT AI2 App Inventor

 ### Edited To Compile It As An Extension To Be Used In Kodular.